 Since Julie had never done any serious riding, we needed to outfit her.
-Several factors made this a difficult attempt, including budget, time (procrastination is my only bad habit…), and since we’re expecting in December, Julie’s unique wardrobe requirements.
+Several factors made this a difficult attempt, including budget, time, and since we’re expecting in December, Julie’s unique wardrobe requirements.
 The last factor was particularly difficult, because no one makes maternity gear and we don’t want to have to re-buy new gear for her after the baby’s arrival.

 We found some good deals on clearance or otherwise discounted gear that was highly rated.
 I already had all the gear I needed, albeit hot-weather gear (which caused issues later in the trip).

 We purchased a Cortech Women’s LRX Series 3.0 Jacket, which is a textile jacket that offered a lot of adjustment options (great for an expanding middle-section) and some pretty solid armor in the shoulders, elbows, and back.

 Julie also needed some boots, so we picked up a pair of the Joe Rocket Women’s Trixie boots, which she really liked.
 We also bought some Spidi Ladies G-Flash Textile Gloves which looked great with the rest of her gear, but had so much airflow that on the colder days Julie’s hands were uncomfortably cold.